 One call that you don’t want to get from a tenant is a complaint about mold.
 But don’t bury your head in the sand when it happens; take action now and avoid headaches later.

 A little background for the uninitiated.
 The science on mold infestations and the associated health dangers is somewhat vague, with various experts coming to different conclusions about the risk which mold poses to tenants.
 But what we do know is that mold places landlords at risk of litigation.
 The issue peaked in Texas in 2001 when a jury awarded over $32 million to a family whose home was infested with mold (the award was later reduced).
-This put the real estate community into a heightened state of concern, to say the least.
+It put the real estate community into a heightened state of concern.

 Insurers largely reacted by dropping mold coverage from policies.